nat-n/poethepoet/README.rst

 - **type** : str
    The type that the provided value will be cast to.
 The set of acceptable options is {"string", "float", "integer", "boolean"}.
 If not provided then the default behaviour is to keep values as strings.
-Setting the type to "bool" makes the resulting argument a flag that if provided will set the value to the boolean opposite of the default value – i.e. *true* if no default value is given, or false if :toml:`default = true`.
+Setting the type to "boolean" makes the resulting argument a flag that if provided will set the value to the boolean opposite of the default value – i.e. *true* if no default value is given, or false if :toml:`default = true`.

 Arguments for cmd and shell tasks